kristoffer-dyrkorn/software-renderer/tutorial/README.md

 <img src="images/2-array-values.png" width="75%">
 </p>

 To draw a pixel at a specific (x, y) location on screen, we need to convert the x and y values to an array index that then will point to the right location in the array.
 The correct value is `4 * (y * width + x)`.
 The multiplication by 4 is needed since we address bytes, and there are 4 byte values per pixel.
-At this array location we can then start writing byte values - red, green, blue and transparency values.
+At this array location we can then start writing byte values after each other - red, green, blue and transparency values.
 The minimum value we can write is 0 (no intensity) and the maximum is 255 (full intensity).
 The resulting color of the pixel will be a mix of the three color intensities and the transparency.
 In this tutorial we will not use transparency, so we write a value of 255 - which means a completely opaque pixel.

 Note: In the canvas coordinate system, (0, 0) is the top left pixel.
 The x-axis goes to the right, and the y-axis goes downwards.
 This is how the array addressing looks like if each pixel consisted of one byte: